learn-co-curriculum/dsc-regular-expressions-codealong/README.md

 This seems to have worked for some, but not all.
 It also left out any prices have less than 3 characters after the initial match, such as \$10.

-We need to crete a pattern that gets all the numbers in a price.
+We need to create a pattern that gets all the numbers in a price.
 To do this, we'll make use of groups and ranges!

 ### Using Groups, Ranges, and Quantifiers